aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/guardduty.md

 ## Verify

 Run update-kubeconfig command.
 You should be able to get the command from CDK output message.
-More information can be found at <https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/#cluster-access>.
+More information can be found [here](https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/#cluster-access).
 Please replace `<your cluster name>`, `<your region>`, and `<your cluster role arn>` with the values from the CDK output message.

 ```bash
 aws eks update-kubeconfig --name <your cluster name> --region <your region> --role-arn <your cluster role arn>